onlyEugeneLi/ACO-RobotPathPlanning-MATLAB/3 - Convergence/Log.md

 # Convergence

-This week should finalise the experiment model.
+This week, I should finalise the experiment model.

 ## 📖 Week 8 Meeting on Monday 21 March 2022 - Outlines
   * The ants should converge to the optimal solution in the end.